 - Cognitive: Impairments that affect the patient’s concentration, memory, mood, comprehension, and reasoning.

 - Physical: These impairments relate to the patient’s movement ability, such as their strength, coordination, and balance.

 - Sensation: Patients can suffer from loss of special senses, especially vision impairments.

 Depending on the level of impairment, patients may regain complete functioning.
 This will also determine the length of the patient’s rehabilitation program.
 However, if your loved one had very severe TBI, prepare yourself for a lengthy rehab process, which may take up to ten years or longer.

 How can I assist a loved one during rehabilitation?

 It is natural for patients to experience irritability, depression, anxiety, and aggression during the rehab process.
 Considering the trauma they have experienced, and the difficult road to recovery, it is essential to allow them to express their feelings.
 During this time your support, patience and understanding is more necessary than ever before, as this will help the patient to remain motivated.

 From your side you can educate yourself about the patient’s specific impairment and rehab program, as this will give insight as to how you can support your loved one.
 Assisting them with exercises and going along to their rehab sessions can also be helpful to keep the patient positive.
 Most importantly, listen to their needs and treat them according to their personal situation.

 There is no reason to delay getting treatment during the pandemic.
 All hospitals are fully equipped to protect their patients from the risks of COVID-19 and Lenmed urges you not to neglect your health.

-Disclaimer: Any information contained here is merely a guideline.
-Always visit your healthcare practitioner for any health-related advice or diagnosis.
+Disclaimer: Any information contained here is merely a guide.
+Always visit your doctor for any health-related advice or diagnosis.